 Here's an overview of gear that I currently use for air-to-air, and some ground-based, aviation photo missions.

-And if you’d like to read more about how air-to-air photo flights work, see my other aviation-related articles here on Sony Alpha Universe titled How Air-To-Air Photos Can Look So Good, Pushing The Limits For An Air-To-Air Night Mission, Hangar Time and How To Be Safe In The Air And Get The Shot.
+And if you’d like to read more about how air-to-air photo flights work, see my other aviation-related articles here on Sony Alpha Universe titled How Air-To-Air Photos Can Look So Good, Pushing The Limits For An Air-To-Air Night Mission, and Hangar Time.

 Sony Artisan Jeff Berlin is a pilot and a photographer.
 Check out his Sony Alpha kit for air-to-air and ground-based aviation photo missions.